-Bioprinting has been gaining a lot of attention in recent years, from creating working models of eyes to bioprinting a brain tumour, the advantages of bioprinting cells, the avenue opens a whole lot of roads for the medical sciences.
+Bioprinting has been gaining a lot of attention in recent years, From creating working models of eyes to bioprinting a brain tumour, the advantages of bioprinting cells open a whole lot of roads for the medical sciences.

 According to the research printed in the journal micromachines, most of the neurons,

 specifically, posterior root ganglions survived for over two days after they were printed.